 “The times they wuz a’changin’ – Milton Abbas then and now”.

 It has been exciting to research the lives of Milton Abbas people in Georgian times when great changes were taking place in society, and, in addition, Milton Abbas had to deal with its own upheavals.
-We hope that it will be just as exciting for our visitors.
-Certainly, we have learned a lot, and we would just love to share it with you.

 Actually, when I think about it, the moving of the roads, the destruction of the town, the building of the model village, the building of the dam and lake, the Capability Brown landscape, are all of national significance to our cultural heritage and should be more widely known and recognised.
-Come and find out why.

 From the House of Lords to the Milton Abbas poor house – we had it covered.